 Do you often dismiss ants as harmless?
 It is true that most ants only enter your home in search of food, but some can cause serious damage to your property.
-One such ant species are the carpenter ant.
+One such ant species is the carpenter ant.
 They are big black ants that can cause damage to wooden items on your property.

 Carpenter ants make their home by carving inside wooden furniture and structures.
 They do not feed on wood but are notorious for making extensive tunnelling systems within the wood.
 So, you should never leave carpenter ants alone.